recallnet/trading-simulator/README.md

 ## Chain Override Feature

-Our new chain override feature significantly improves API response times when fetching token prices on EVM chains.
+The chain override feature significantly improves API response times when fetching token prices on EVM chains.
 This is the **recommended way** to use the API for price checking:

 ### What is Chain Override?